 How to Make Catch-Up Contributions

-Many older workers find it difficult to save $27,000 in a 401(k) plan.
-A worker earning $100,000 would have to save over a quarter of her pay to take full advantage of catch-up contributions.
+Many older workers find it difficult to save $30,000 in a 401(k) plan.
+A worker earning $100,000 would have to save 30% of their pay to take full advantage of catch-up contributions.
 And someone earning $50,000 would need to tuck over half of his income into a 401(k) to get the maximum possible tax break.

 Roth 401(k) Catch-Up Contributions